MemDLM: Memory-Enhanced DLM Training: Introduction

+We propose \textbf{MemDLM} (Memory-Enhanced DLM), which introduces a second memory channel by writing local denoising trajectory information into parameter space during training.
+An inner optimization loop simulates progressive denoising and updates parameter-efficient fast weights, which act as a \emph{Parametric Memory} of the local trajectory~\cite{tieleman2009using, ba2016using, hinton1987using, sprechmann2018memory}.
+Because part of the memorization burden is offloaded from attention to these fast weights, the base model is freed from preserving everything through token-space representations alone and is simultaneously exposed to richer trajectory structure than the static single-step objective provides.

+\Cref{fig:overview} summarizes this design.
+By internalizing local trajectory information into transient fast weights, MemDLM reduces the memorization pressure on attention and enriches the training signal, yielding stronger long-context representations even when the fast weights are discarded at inference time.
+When the inner loop is optionally re-enabled at inference, it provides an additional prompt-specific adaptation pathway.
+Empirically, on LLaDA-MoE~\cite{zhu2025llada}, MemDLM improves RULER Variable Tracking~\cite{hsieh2024ruler} at 8K from $78.8\%$ to $95.8\%$, and on LLaDA2.1~\cite{bie2026llada2}, it improves BABILong~\cite{kuratov2024babilong} at 8K from $47.4\%$ to $57.0\%$.

-In summary, our contributions are threefold.
-First, we identify and empirically demonstrate the train-inference mismatch and the resulting context memorization difficulty in standard DLMs.
-Second, we introduce \textbf{MemDLM}, a Bi-level Optimization framework that simulates progressive denoising during training, naturally inducing a Parametric Memory mechanism.
-We demonstrate that this memory-aware training improves optimization and long-context performance even when the fast weights are discarded at inference time.
-Finally, we show that re-enabling the inner loop at inference time provides an additional prompt-specific adaptation pathway by explicitly internalizing the extended prompt into fast weights.
-We interpret this inference-time effect as an emergent \emph{in-weight retrieval} mechanism, which further improves challenging Needle-in-a-Haystack tasks on top of the gains already obtained from training.
+In summary, our contributions are: \begin{itemize} \item We identify two limitations of standard DLM training: the static objective never exposes the model to progressive denoising dynamics, and token-space attention alone becomes insufficient for preserving task-relevant information in long contexts. \item We introduce \textbf{MemDLM}, a Bi-level Optimization framework that simulates progressive denoising during training and induces a Parametric Memory mechanism, creating a second memory channel that complements attention. \item We show that this memory-aware training improves optimization and long-context performance even when the fast weights are discarded at inference time, while re-enabling the inner loop at inference provides an additional prompt-specific adaptation effect that we interpret as \emph{in-weight retrieval}. \end{itemize}